Lissa Price – School Visits Video

 @Lissa Price 2016.
 Not to be posted on any social media.

-Lissa has been doing school and library visits for the last four years to middle grade and high schools, both here and abroad, and has also given several keynotes as well as workshops.
+Lissa has been doing school and library visits for the last five years to middle grade and high schools, both here and abroad, and has also given several keynotes as well as workshops.
 Her presentations have excited and inspired students to read and even to write.
 The Starters series appeals to both girls and boys, 12 and up, and in addition to being an international bestseller, was a YALSA Quick Pick for Reluctant Readers.

 Lissa Price’s Starters and Enders add a new twist to dystopian fiction that engages YA readers; the suspense and depth of thought in the books makes them hard to put down!
 In person, Lissa connects with a young adult audience and a range of students from middle school to high school with her outgoing personality, ability to relate to younger readers and aspiring writers, and her genuine kindness when exploring and answering student questions.
 She was an inspiration to our students and faculty alike; you will be lucky to have her in your school-

 Thank you so much for your wonderful presentation.
 My students and I thoroughly enjoyed your visit.
 You gave many of my students an unforgettable experience of meeting an author for the first time.
 I thought your PowerPoint presentation was well-prepared with amazing visuals.
 I can’t thank you enough for taking the time to visit our school library and making our students feel special.

 Mendez High School